mrbusche/backseatfan.com/_posts/2011-06-25-lakers-ron-artest-to-legally-change-his-name-to-metta-world-peace.md

   </p>

   <p>
     And now current Lakers F Ron Artest has filed a petition to legally change his name to Metta World Peace.
-Metta stands for &#8220;The philosophy and practice of universal love&#8221;, I think we can figure out what the rest means.
+Metta stands for "The philosophy and practice of universal love", I think we can figure out what the rest means.
 Artest cited personal reasons for wanting to make the change in court documents.
   </p>
 </div>